udexon/nroulette/README.md

 A roulette lady may resell her position to someone else, or work in group for sales and control of the positions.

-A lady may opt to perform specific tasks based on the stake placed on her number, e.g. strip all, masturbate, penetration sex etc.
+A lady may opt to perform specific tasks based on the stake placed on her number, e.g. strip all, masturbate, penetration sex, lesbian group sex etc.

 A lady may choose to be bought out and cease participating by any other willing party or herself.

+So you got the idea ....

+### The Fairest Roulette -- Doubling as the Biggest Proof of Stake Machine

+Now if naked ladies are not enough to get nerds (another N word!!) excited, I believe these two will:

+- The Fairest Roulette
+- Doubling as the Biggest Proof of Stake Machine

 Use ID-less transactions, cryotocurrencies.